Health and Wellbeing

 Our Health and Wellbeing Reps also assist in the running of our weekly Peer Hub and act as the voice of our pupils, helping to remove any stigma associated with the issue of mental health.

 In 2019, S6 Health and Wellbeing Representative, Andrew Taylor, became the first ever High School pupil to win The Diana Award, recognition for his work as a mental health advocate.

 In 2020, S6 pupil Rohan McMillan followed in Andrew's footsteps, winning the award in honour of his time spent supporting our community to understand more about diabetes.

 Opened in Autumn 2017, our purpose-built centre instantly transformed the provision of medical care within the Senior School, to the benefit of both pupils and staff.

-Our Senior School Nurse, Mrs Jane Sim, is on hand every day to treat illnesses and minor injuries, as well as providing support to those with allergies or medical conditions such as diabetes, asthma or epilepsy.
+Our Senior School Nurses are on hand every day to treat illnesses and minor injuries, as well as providing support to those with allergies or medical conditions such as diabetes, asthma or epilepsy.